 We love these in Paradise and so too do those who we make them for.
 You can make them ahead of time, in any shape you desire, layer them with fish, meats, veggies – well anything you can think of that makes a sandwich.
 Smorgastarta is simply a redesigned sandwich.

-More things on bread
+4. More tasty delights on bread

 Even if you have never visited Italy, the chances are still high that you have eaten bruschetta.
 Bruschetta in its most simple form is warm toast which is familiarly topped with fresh tomatoes in garlic, salt and drizzled all over with olive oil.
 However, you can top your brushcetta with all sorts of wonderful concoctions and fill your antipasto party table with excitingly tempting splashes of colour.